tpartridge89/ElderTeej/A Beautiful Commonwealth Readme.md

 -So much more!
 [Full load order here!](https://loadorderlibrary.com/lists/a-beautiful-commonwealth)

 I wanted to make a fun, modern feeling Fallout 4 that's ready for an enjoyable playthrough out of the box, but is completely ready for you to add what you want!
 There's also an included fast start mod ([SKK Fast New Start](https://www.nexusmods.com/fallout4/mods/29227)) and [DavesMods - In Game ESP Explorer](https://www.nexusmods.com/fallout4/mods/42520) for QoL if you add anything new!

+IMPORTANT NOTES:
+The list ships with Creation Kit Platform Extended, but it is not installed.
+If you need to make Creation Kit changes and want to use CKPE, you will need to overwrite the WinHTTP from xSE Plugin Preloader.
+Do not forget to swap the version back before playing or the functions Buffout 4 needs from xSE will not work.